1997–98 South African Premiership

-The 1997–98 Premier Soccer League, known as the 1997–98 Castle Premiership for sponsorship purposes, was the second season of the Premier Soccer League since its establishment in 1996.
+The 1997–98 Premiership, known as the 1997–98 Castle Premiership for sponsorship purposes, and also commonly referred to as the PSL after the governing body, was the second season of the Premiership, the top tier football league in South Africa, since its establishment in 1996.
 The season began on 1 August 1997 and ended on 13 May 1998.
-Mamelodi Sundowns won their first PSL title and their fourth South African title after previously winning the PSL's predecessor - the National Soccer League - on three occasions (1988, 1990 and 1993).
-This victory would be the first in a hat-trick of PSL titles for Sundowns, as the team from Pretoria would go on to dominate the league for the next two seasons.
+Mamelodi Sundowns won their first Premiership title and their fourth South African title after previously winning the Premiership's predecessor - the National Soccer League - on three occasions (1988, 1990 and 1993).
+This victory would be the first in a hat-trick of Premiership titles for Sundowns, as the team from Pretoria would go on to dominate the league for the next two seasons.
+Sundowns also won a league and cup double after winning the 1998 Bob Save Superbowl later that year.

 As in the inaugural season, the league was contested by 18 teams, sixteen returning from the 1996-97 season and two newly promoted clubs; African Wanderers and Santos.
 The league would also continue to run parallel to the European football calendar (August–May) and not run concurrently with the African football calendar (January–December).

 Club name changes

-Eastern Cape club Umtata Bush Bucks decided to drop Umtata from their name from the 1997-98 season onwards and instead be referred to as Bush Bucks.
+Eastern Cape club Umtata Bush Bucks decided to drop Umtata from their name from the 1997-98 season, and were instead simply referred to as Bush Bucks.